HojouFotytu/Misc-PT-Tools/PT Settings-Switcher/Readme.md

 ### PTMagic
 PTMagic will be used to automatically change between your configs/settings.
 PTMagic is a free, open-source add-on for Profit Trailer, which is designed to __automatically modify Profit Trailer's settings based on changing market conditions__.
 It's main purpose is to ensure more protection and versatility than a single strategy can provide -- by adjusting your bot's behavior in different market conditions automatically, without worrying about when to manually switch between settings.
 You can read more about it here:  https://github.com/PTMagicians/PT-Magic/wiki

-__Bear trend?__  PTMagic will switch to your bear config/settings.  __Sideways trend?__  PTMagic will switch to your favorite sideways configsettings, __Serious bull trend?__  Your aggressive bull-market configsettings will kick in.
+__Bear trend?__  PTMagic will switch to your bear config.  __Sideways trend?__  PTMagic will switch to your favorite sideways config, __Serious bull trend?__  Your aggressive bull-market configs will kick in.
 PTMagic will do this automatically for you 24 hours a day, seven days a week.

 __PTMagic does not interact with your exchange in any way__.
-It only __makes adjustments to your Profit Trailer config/settings files__, based on it's analysis of current market conditions and the behavior of individual coins.
+It only __makes adjustments to your Profit Trailer config settings__, based on it's analysis of current market conditions and the behavior of individual coins.

 ### Caution
 After following the instructions below and getting everything set up, run your Profit Trailer bot in test mode so you can watch how things work, make any necessary adjustments, and make sure you didn't make any mistakes.
 Anytime you try new strategies or trading techniques, you should take your time and test your settings to ensure you aren't exposing yourself to too much risk.
 Crypto markets are highly volatile -- sudden changes in market conditions can result in large losses if Profit Trailer or PTMagic are configured incorrectly.